Stokes Sounds Off: Apostolic Age & Tenure Milestones

 At the time of his call to the apostleship, Elder Bednar, who was 52 at that time, was the youngest apostle to have been called since then-Elder Dallin H. Oaks (who had been called to the apostleship in 1984 at the age of 51).
 Although he immediately commenced his service in the apostleship, he also continued to serve as president of BYU-Idaho for several weeks before the appointment of an interim president.
 Elder Bednar's tenure as an educator has molded how he speaks and ministers as an apostle.

 One of his common traditions, as he speaks at General Conference, is to invite the Holy Ghost to bless him and the rest of us as we listen to his remarks.
-Since his October 2004 call to the apostleship, he has given 42 addresses in General Conference, which are always well crafted and insightful, and are well worthy of review by all of us.
-He is currently the third-most senior member of the Quorum of the Twelve Apostles (which, including the current members of the First Presidency, makes him the sixth in apostolic seniority), and is still among the younger apostles, being the sixth-youngest among the Quorum of the Twelve Apostles and among all 15 ordained apostles as well.
+Since his October 2004 call to the apostleship, he has given 44 addresses in General Conference, which are always well crafted and insightful, and are well worthy of review by all of us.
+He is currently the second-most senior member of the Quorum of the Twelve Apostles (which, including the current members of the First Presidency, makes him the fourth in overall apostolic seniority), and the fifth oldest among the Quorum of the Twelve Apostles and the eighth oldest among all 15 ordained apostles.

-Honoring President Henry B. Eyring On His 92nd Birthday
+President Henry B. Eyring Celebrates His 93rd Birthday

 Hello again, everyone!
-On this last day in May, I am grateful for the opportunity I have to pay tribute to President Henry Bennion Eyring, who is celebrating his 92nd birthday today.
-"Hal," as he is known, was born in Princeton, New Jersey, in 1933, to well-known physicist Henry Eyring and Mildred Bennion.
+On this last day in May, I am grateful for the opportunity I have to pay tribute to President Henry Bennion Eyring, who is celebrating his 93rd birthday.
+"Hal," as he is affectionately known by those close to him, was born in Princeton, New Jersey, in 1933, to well-known physicist Henry Eyring and Mildred Bennion.
 His father's sister, Camilla Eyring, married Spencer W. Kimball, while his father's first cousin was Marion G. Romney.

 He was generally a very good student.
 He recounted an experience where his father was helping to explain a scientific concept to him.
 When Hal still had trouble understanding the material, his father asked him whether or not he wanted to become a scientist.
 When Hal said he didn't, his father asked him what he thought about when he had nothing else to consider, and told him that he should pursue that subject.